Juanmorales177809/linkitOne/README.md

 ### Updating Firmware
 The firmware of LinkIt ONE board needs to be updated once in a while.
 Latest LinkIt ONE SDK comes with a version of firmware.

 - Before starting the firmware update, make sure the slide switches are in proper position ( **MS/UART** should be in **MS** position. **USB/BAT** in **USB** position):

 ![](https://raw.githubusercontent.com/SeeedDocument/Linkit-ONE/master/image/LinkItONEUpdateFirmware2.jpg)

-- Run FirmwareUpdater.exe application from ..https://github.com/Juanmorales177809/linkitOne.
+- Run FirmwareUpdater.exe application from ..[  LinkIt SDK for Arduin](https://github.com/Juanmorales177809/linkitOne/tree/main/LinkIt/tools/linkit_tools/1.1.23).

 ![](https://raw.githubusercontent.com/SeeedDocument/Linkit-ONE/master/image/400px-LinkItONEUpdateFirmware.jpg)